grammyjs/website/site/docs/guide/middleware.md

 ```

 Complete, and works! :heavy_check_mark:

+Feel free to use this middleware on your bot, register more listeners, and play around with the example.
+It helps a lot to really understand what middleware is.

 ::: danger DANGER: Always make sure to await next!
 If you ever call `next()` without the `await` keyword, several things will break: